na-na-hi/renget/archive/alichat.md

 - Ali:Chat should work for any model and any finetune.
 (However, [ ] might not work.)

 ###SillyTavern/TavernAI Tips
-- Do not add a <START> token to the end of any box.
-- Do not add a <START> token at the beginning of Description.
-- {{char}} will convert to the Character's name
+- <bot> will convert to the Character's name
-- {{user}} will convert to your user name.
+- <user> will convert to your user name.
 - For the character’s name, using the first name can help the AI process it easier.

 #SillyTavern - Character Card